 If you don't want to bother with scales or conversions, here are the volumetric measurements:

-For a double crust, use 2¾ cups flour, 2 cups butter, and ½ cup ice water, plus 2 tablespoons sugar (if using), 1 teaspoon salt, and 1 tablespoon apple cider vinegar
+For a double crust pie, use 2¾ cups flour, 2 cups butter, and ½ cup ice water, plus 2 tablespoons sugar (if using), 1 teaspoon salt, and 1 tablespoon apple cider vinegar.

-For a single crust, use 2 cups flour, 1½ cups butter, and ⅓ cup ice water, plus 1½ tablespoons sugar (if using), ½ teaspoon salt, and 2 teaspoons apple cider vinegar
+For a single crust pie, use 2 cups flour, 1½ cups butter, and ⅓ cup ice water, plus 1½ tablespoons sugar (if using), ½ teaspoon salt, and 2 teaspoons apple cider vinegar

 The best way to roll out pie dough is to use even pressure and roll out from the center in all four compass directions, north, south, east and west.
-Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle or square shape (unless, like me, you end up with a blob-shape).
+Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle about 2-inches larger than your pie pan (unless, like me, you sometimes end up with a blob-shape).

 A good thickness starting point is approximately ¼-inch thickness, about the height of two stacked quarters.
 You can go thicker or thinner based on your recipe.